 Dock Development Permits

 The City issues annual Development Permits for dock sites located on the western shore of Schwatka Lake.
 The permit fee is $300.
 A damage deposit of $1,500 is required for new applicants.
-The 2019 Dock Development Application Form is due by April 1st.
+The 2020/2021 Dock Development Application Form (will be posted) is due by April 1st.
 The form must be accompanied by: